What is the School Council?

 How is our School Council elected?

-After a formal process that sees willing candidates make powerful speeches about why they think they would make good school councillors and a secret ballot, the children in each year group elect two School Councillors.
+After a formal process that sees willing candidates make powerful speeches about why they think they would make good school councillors and a secret ballot, the children in each year group elect their School Councillor.

 When does the School Council meet?

-The School Council meets with Mrs Roberts regularly to discuss issues that the children themselves usually raise through the School Council suggestion boxes which are situated in school.
+The School Council meets with Mrs Knowles regularly to discuss issues that the children themselves usually raise through the School Council suggestion boxes which are situated in school.

 How do we know our School Councillors?